Lightning-AI/pytorch-lightning/docs/source/loggers.rst

 Loggers
 ===========
-Lightning supports the most popular logging frameworks (TensorBoard, Comet, Weights and Biases, etc...).
+Lightning supports the most popular logging frameworks (TensorBoard, Comet, etc...).
 To use a logger, simply pass it into the :class:`~pytorch_lightning.trainer.trainer.Trainer`.
 Lightning uses TensorBoard by default.